awslabs/containers-cost-allocation-dashboard/README.md

 Notes:

-1. Most resources we create will have the `name` values prefixed
+1. Most resources we create will have the `name` value prefixed
 2. The `region` specifies where to create the AWS resources for the data collection pod.
 It doens't have to be the same as the region where the EKS cluster is
 3. Cron always runs in UTC, so the `schedule` input is in UTC.
-For example, if you specify `@midnight`, and you're in GMT +2, the CronJob will run in 02:00am
+For example, if you specify `@midnight` (00:00:00am), and you're in GMT +2, the CronJob will run at 02:00:00am and not at 00:00:00am

 #### Apply the Terraform Template